 Chow Chow kootu

-- Add 1 tsp of cooking oil, followed by mustard seeds, skinless black gram, cumin seeds, curry leaves, and a pinch of asafoetida.
+- Add vegetable oil, black mustard seeds, urad dal, cumin seeds, curry leaves, red chili, and asafoetida.

 - Allow the mustard seeds to splutter.

-- Add moong dal, chow chow, turmeric powder, salt, and 1/2 cup water.
+- Add moong dal, chopped chow chow, turmeric powder, salt, and water.

-- Open the lid, gently mash with the backside of the spoon or ladle.
+- Open the lid, gently mash with the backside of the ladle.

 - Serve it with sambar rice but perfectly pairs up with Kara kuzhambu, Puli Kuzhambu, rasam rice as well.